zaproxy/zaproxy-website/site/content/faq/somethings-not-working-what-should-i-do.md

 the [default directory](/faq/what-is-the-default-directory-that-zap-uses/) if you didnt specify one.

-If there are error messages that appear to indicate a Java memory problem then try increasing the memory available via the appropriate command line script for your platform.
+If there are error messages that appear to indicate a Java memory problem then try increasing the memory available via the [JVM options](/docs/desktop/ui/dialogs/options/jvm/).

 ###  Ask on the ZAP User Group